Close Modal

 About

-Together with the recipes selected by the nuns and monks of Plum Village, the book offers contemplative practices for mindful cooking, eating, and even washing the dishes to bring peace, calm, and joy to your everyday table.
-"In this food, I see clearly the presence of the entire universe supporting my existence."
+The book also offers contemplative practices and meditations for mindful cooking, eating, and even washing the dishes to bring peace, calm, and joy to your everyday table.

 Author

 Thich Nhat Hanh, a world-renowned spiritual teacher and peace activist, was born in Vietnam in 1926 and became a Zen Buddhist monk at the age of sixteen.
 Over seven decades of teaching, he published more than one hundred books, which have sold millions of copies.
-Exiled from Vietnam in 1966 for promoting peace, his teachings on Buddhism as a path to social and political transformation are responsible for bringing the mindfulness movement to the West.
-He established the international Plum Village Community of Engaged Buddhism in France, now the largest Buddhist monastery in Europe and the heart of a growing community of mindfulness practice centers around the world, led by his students, who are now among the most respected Zen teachers today.
+Exiled from Vietnam in 1966 for promoting peace, his teachings on Buddhism as a path to social and political transformation brought the mindfulness movement to the West.
+He established the international Plum Village Community of Engaged Buddhism in France, now the largest Buddhist monastery in Europe and the heart of a growing community of mindfulness practice centers around the world.

 Sara Remington is a food, lifestyle, and travel photographer whose work includes more than fifty cookbooks published by Abrams Books; Andrews McMeel; Chronicle Books; Clarkson Potter; DeCapo Press; HarperCollins; Random House; Rizzoli; Stewart, Tabori & Chang; Ten Speed Press, Weldon Owen; Williams Sonoma; Viking Penguin; and W. W. Norton.